Walkeria tuberosa: Distribution and habitat

-Walkeria tuberosa was first described from the Adriatic Sea and is also found in the western, central and eastern Mediterranean, including between Crete and Turkey.
+Walkeria tuberosa was first described from the Adriatic Sea and is also found in the western, central, and eastern Mediterranean, including between Crete and Turkey.
 It is also sporadically found in the Red Sea and the Indo-Pacific region, including Malaysia and New Zealand.
 It occurs from the lower littoral zone down to about 45 m.
-It grows on rocks and other hard substrates as well as on the thallus of algae.
-When the tufts of zooids grow among a crowded community of other organisms, its presence is very difficult to detect, but where it grows alone, on an otherwise bare surface, it is easier to spot; such a surface might be a thallus of red alga such as Peyssonnelia sp., of a green alga such as Codium sp. or Flabellia sp., or a colonial tunicate such as Aplidium undulatum.
+It grows on rocks and other hard substrates, as well as on the thalli of algae.
+When the tufts of zooids grow among a crowded community of other organisms, its presence is very difficult to detect, but where it grows alone, on an otherwise bare surface, it is easier to spot; such a surface might be a thallus of a red alga such as Peyssonnelia species, of a green alga such as Codium or Flabellia species, or a colonial tunicate such as Aplidium undulatum.